 Rinse meat, pat dry.
 Rub ½ of paprika on fatty side of meat.
 Put in hot pan to brown (each side about 5 minutes.)
 Rub remaining paprika on other side- crown.
 Remove meat once browned on both sides.

 Make a bed of onions and half of the garlic in roasting pan.
 Place brisket on top.
 Scatter remaining garlic on top.
 Put ½ cup of water, ½ cup of tomato juice in the pan used to brown the meat.
 Scrape paprika and browned bits into liquid mixture.
 Pour over brisket.

 Pour an additional 2 ½ cups of tomato juice over brisket.
+Sprinkle to salt.
 Cover with foil.
 Cook 3-4 hours until soft.
 Best cooled over night.
 (Separate sauce from meat) Slice meat cold.
 Put in pan, cover with sauce with fat removed.
-Heat covered until hot.
+Heat covered in 300 degree oven until hot.

 We are big lamb fans.
 Not only is it a source of high-quality protein, it is also an outstanding source of many vitamins and minerals, including iron, zinc, and vitamin B12.
 These meatballs are a super easy dinner that can be served with all sorts of dips like hummus and tzatziki, and pita.
 We like to make these into little pita pockets as the kids will eat anything that looks like a burrito!
 They are bright in flavor, a unique twist with the orange zest, and the spices give them just enough kick to keep things interesting.
 And, the best thing is they easily can be on the table in under thirty minutes!